genestack/sdk/docs/source/update_from_old_version.rst

  - Application manager script was renamed from app-manager to genestack-application-manager, no this script installed with setup.
 Commands `list versions` and `list applications` was replaced by `versions` and `applications`

+There is two way to fix script:
+   - fix scripts to new api
+   - temporary fix scripts by adding `sys.path.insert(0, 'genestack-python')`

 About any issues please report to Andrey via skype or track (component pythonSDK)